 For more information and bookings, check out their website

 You can also use your reward points to fund a bike education course at your school.
-Go to the 'Let's Ride' Bike Education product page.
+Go to the 'Ride Nation' Bike Education product page.

-Teachers who are interested in delivering the course for students at their school should contact Let’s Ride for information on accessing training and curriculum resources.
-For more information see the Let's Ride website
+Teachers can deliver cycling in Sporting Schools by meeting the requirements.
+Teachers who are interested in delivering the course for students at their school should contact Ride Nation for information on accessing training and curriculum resources.
+For more information see the Ride Nation website

 Road safety excursions